573/cv/Readme.md

 Uses TikZ for the header, XeTeX and fontspec to use Helvetica Neue, biblatex to print my publications and textpos for the aside.

+# Windows
+Install the [xits fonts](http://ctan.org/tex-archive/fonts/xits).
+Run the compilation of the `cv.tex` file with `xelatex cv.tex`, a default `miktex` installation  will ask you to install the further needed proper packages likewise.

 # License